Diet & Weight Loss

 Water, water, water

-yothin sanchai/Shutterstock"It's easy to confuse thirst with hunger, leading to mindless snacking that never satiates," says Ashley Pettit, certified holistic nutritionist, fitness chef, and personal trainer.
-To make sure you're not confusing hydration for hunger, try to drink half your body weight in ounces of water each day.
+“It’s easy to confuse thirst with hunger, leading to mindless snacking that never satiates,” says Ashley Pettit, certified holistic nutritionist, fitness chef, and personal trainer.
+To make sure you’re not confusing hydration for hunger, try to drink half your body weight in ounces of water each day.
 So if you weight 140 pounds, aim for 70 ounces of water over the course of the day, she advises.
-These flavor tricks make it easier to drink your fill.

 Sit far away from the office treat bowl